redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_4_general_config.md

 In this section, the user can change the following elements:

-- Company Name: name of the company using Redborder.
+- **Company name**: name of the company using Redborder.
-- Company Email: email address of the company.
+- **Company email**: email address of the company.
 It will be used as the sender of reports and license management.
-- Web *URL*: this is the interface *URL*, used for referencing in emails.
+- **Web *URL***: this is the interface *URL*, used for referencing in emails.
-- Minimum Password Length: indicates the minimum number of characters a password must have to be accepted on the platform.
+- **Minimum password length**: indicates the minimum number of characters a password must have to be accepted on the platform.
-- Session Timeout: time in seconds that the platform will wait to log out an inactive user.
+- **Session timeout**: time in seconds that the platform will wait to log out an inactive user.
-- Dashboard Refresh Time: period for refreshing the dashboard in seconds.
+- **Dashboard refresh time**: period for refreshing the dashboard in seconds.
-- Raw Automatic Reload Time: update period for the interface in seconds.
+- **Raw automatic reload time**: update period for the interface in seconds.
-- Vulnerability Information Update Frequency: frequency for updating available information about vulnerabilities.
+- **Vulnerability information update frequency**: frequency for updating available information about vulnerabilities.
-- Vulnerability Information Update Time: UTC time at which the update job for vulnerability information will run.
+- **Vulnerability information update time**: UTC time at which the update job for vulnerability information will run.
-- Snort Rules Update Frequency: frequency for updating the rules.
+- **Snort rules update frequency**: frequency for updating the rules.
-- Snort Rules Update Time: UTC time at which the rule update job will run.
+- **Snort rules update time**: UTC time at which the rule update job will run.
+- **Enable Reverse Name Resolution**: if checked, the platform will attempt to resolve all IPs in each view to their corresponding domain.

+Other elements that the user cannot change are:

+- **Private Key**: key used by the system to communicate between cluster members (if any) and with the sensors (IPS or Proxy if any).
+- **Cluster UUID**: value used by the system as the identifier for the cluster of managers.
+The license is related to this identifier.

 !!! warning "Important"